simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-risk-management-in-cybersecurity/index.en.md

 3. **Implement security controls**: Implement the selected security controls according to their specifications.

-4. **Assess security controls**: Conduct a periodic assessment of the security controls to ensure that they are working effectively.
+4. **Assess security controls**: Conduct a periodic assessment of the security controls to ensure that they're working effectively.

 5. **Authorize the system**: Based on the results of the security control assessment, authorize the system for operation.

-6. **Monitor security controls**: Continuously monitor the system's security controls to ensure that they are working effectively and efficiently.
+6. **Monitor security controls**: Continuously monitor the system's security controls to ensure that they're working effectively and efficiently.

 7. **Update security controls**: Periodically update the security controls to ensure that they remain effective against evolving threats and risks.